Uncertainty Quantification for Bayesian CART: Trees and Wavelets

+This section outlines two strategies for assigning a tree-shaped prior distribution on $f$ underpinned by a tree skeleton $\mT\in\bT$.
+Each tree $\mT=\mT_{int}\cup\mT_{ext}$ can be associated with two sets of coefficients: (a) {\sl internal} coefficients $\beta_{lk}$ attached to wavelets $\psi_{lk}$ for $(l,k)\in\mT_{int}$ and (b) {\sl external} coefficients $\wt\beta_{lk}$ attached to partitioning intervals $I_{lk}$ for $(l,k)\in\mT_{ext}$ (see Section \ref{sec:rpart}).
+While wavelet priors (Section \ref{sec:wavelet_prior}) assign the prior distribution internally on $\beta_{lk}$, Bayesian CART priors \cite{cart1,cart2} (Section \ref{BCART_priors}) assign the prior externally on $\wt\beta_{lk}$.
+We discuss and relate these two strategies in more detail below.

-\subsection{Tree-shaped Wavelet Priors}
+\subsubsection{Tree-shaped Wavelet Priors}

-We now introduce tree-based wavelet shrinkage priors as a more flexible alternative to sieve priors.
-Traditional (linear) Haar wavelet reconstructions deploy {\em all} wavelet coefficients $\beta_{lk}$ with resolutions $l$ smaller than some $d>0$.
-This strategy amounts to fitting the {\em flat tree} with $d$ layers (as the one on Figure \ref{bayestrees2}) or, equivalently, a regular dyadic regression histogram with $2^d$ bins.
+Traditional (linear) Haar wavelet reconstructions for $f$ deploy {\em all} wavelet coefficients $\beta_{lk}$ with resolutions $l$ smaller than some $d>0$.
+This strategy amounts to fitting a {\em flat tree} with $d$ layers (i.e. a tree that contains all nodes up to a level $d$, see Figure \ref{bayestrees2}) or, equivalently, a regular dyadic regression histogram with $2^d$ bins.
 This construction can be made more flexible by selecting coefficients prescribed by trees that are not necessarily flat.
-For $\cT\in\bT$, let us denote by $\cT_{int}'=\cT_{int}\cup \{(-1,0)\}$ the `rooted' tree where the index $(-1,0)$ is added to $\cT_{int}$.
-Note that $|\cT_{int}'|=|\cT_{ext}|$.
-Given a full binary tree $\mT\in\bT$ and {a vector $\b=(\beta_{-10}, (\beta_{lk})_{0\le l\le L-1, 0\le k<2^l})$, one obtains a wavelet reconstruction
+Given a full binary tree $\mT\in\bT$, { one can build the following wavelet reconstruction of $f$ using {\em only} active wavelet coefficients that are {\em inside} a tree $\mT$